alondmnt/joplin-plugin-tag-navigator/README.md

 #arrayed/v3
 #tag1
 #tag2
+#frontmatter
 ```

 These tags will be accessible in the search panel / notes / tables like standard inline tags.
+The last tag is `#frontmatter` and is used to indicate that the tags were extracted from the front matter section of the note.

 ### Inline TODOs